tduyng/prettyoutput/README.md

 You can also use prettyoutput directly from the command line to format files or standard input.

-## CLI Usage

-You can also use prettyoutput directly from the command line to format files or standard input.

 ### Available Aliases

 There are multiple aliases available for the CLI, allowing you to use the command that best fits your workflow: